What is Lexiscan?

 How is Lexiscan given?

-Lexiscan is injected into a vein through an IV.
+Lexiscan is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely during your stress test.